Thank you for your interest in fostering and/or adopting a dog from Phoenix Rehoming. Please read the attached terms and conditions carefully.

 Please ensure that you have read the full terms and conditions carefully before applying to adopt or foster a dog from Phoenix Rehoming.

 Your Full Name (required)

 How many children live in your household?

 Ages of children?
-Do any children in the home have any behavioural or learning needs?
+We do not place dogs into homes with children under 5.
+Do any children have any learning or behavioural needs?

 Do children visit your home?
 If so, how many and what are their ages?
 How frequently do they visit?